zampat/neteye4/monitoring/tornado/README.md

 ```
 - filter to accept all incoming events
 \ email
-  - filter to accpt all incoming emails
+  - filter for incoming emails collected by Tornado service: "tornado_email_collector"
   \ rules
     - rule to accept all events and archive into archive folder according event type "email"
     - sample rule to match according a simple regex and perform monitoring action: create/update host, create/update service and define monitoring status
 \ snmptrap
-  - filter to accpt all incoming snmptraps
+  - filter for incoming snmptraps collected by snmptrapd (configuration in /neteye/shared/snmptrapd/)
   \ rules
     - rule to accept all events and archive into archive folder according event type "snmptrapd"
     - sample rule to match according a simple regex and perform monitoring action: create/update host, create/update service and define monitoring status
+\ webhooks
+  - filter for Webhook HTTP call collected by from "tornado_webhook_collector" service
+  \ hsg - Host - Service Generator
+  - filter for Webhook HTTP call for ID "hsg"
+  \ rules
+  - all archive rule.
+Action "Archive" of Archive executor ${event.type}
+  - create_only_new_host_object

 ```

 ### Install sample tornado rules